Wooden toy train: Early companies in Europe

 In 1957, BRIO, based in Osby in southern Sweden, introduced its wooden toy train system with wooden tracks in Europe.
 It may have been the first company to use the "peg and hole" system to connect the track pieces in mass production.
 The metal hook system for the rolling stock has since been replaced by magnetic connectors.
 BRIO was also one of the first companies to use beechwood for such products.

 Another Swedish company that started producing a similar toy at about this time was Micki Leksaker in Gemla.
 It apparently produced its first wooden train sets for a Swedish department store in 1956, thus predating Brio by a year or two.
+In 1988 Micki started manufacturing products for IKEA and was the sole supplier of their wooden toy train line for about ten years.

 There was a long tradition of wooden toy-making along the mountain forests surrounding Bohemia.
 Seiffen made wooden figures and Christmas decorations and Blumenau (today a part of Olbernhau) created building blocks and construction sets.
 Mass production techniques for polishing and coloring wooden toys were established and perfected in the Bohemian areas.
 Some of the early sets exhibited train designs that were later used for wooden track trains.
 In 1949, Hermann Eichhorn, of the Eichhorn family that made the PEWESTI wooden toys in Steinach, Thuringia, founded his company for wooden toys in the Bavarian town of Egglham.
 In 1961, he started producing his version of a wooden track railway system.
 Eichhorn claims that his company is the first to have systematically used the "vario system" for the connectors.
 Eichhorn applied for a U.S. patent for a "battery powered toy train" in 1994.
 In 1997 the company had to be sold to the Simba-Dickie-Group, which moved production to Unhošť, near Prague in the Czech Republic.
 By 1998 the company was fully integrated into the Simba-Dickie-Group.
 In February 1999 two fires totally destroyed the old factory buildings in Egglham and consumed most of the company's archives and work models.

 Heros (He+ros), the company of Hermann Rossberg of Lam in the Bavarian Forest near to the border of Bohemia, influenced train design in the Blumenau tradition.
 He too started a line of wooden trains in 1968 to the same gauge, using bright colors in his train designs.
 In the 1970s the company experimented with plastic tracks based on the peg and hole design of the wooden tracks, but soon returned to normal wooden tracks.
 In 2010 the company had to be sold to the Simba-Dickie-Group.
 The train lines where dropped and the focus shifted to wooden toy blocks and the constructor toy range while Eichhorn became the only supplier of toy trains on a wooden track system within the Simba-Dickie-Group.